danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 <figure>
   <img src="./img/logs-complete.png" alt="CloudWatch logs of the Lambda function that finishes executing.">
-  <figcaption>The Lambda function finishes executing after about 7 seconds.</figcaption>
+  <figcaption>The Lambda function finishes executing after ± 7 seconds.</figcaption>
 </figure>

-This time we see FFmpeg completes the transcoding process, and that the Lambda had a duration of `7221.95 ms`.
+This time we see FFmpeg completes the transcoding process and that the Lambda had a duration of `7221.95 ms`.
 If we check the output bucket now, we'll see the MP3 file!

 #### Optimizing further

-This isn't bad, but we can do better!
+Transcoding the audio file in ± 7 seconds isn't bad.
+Actually, it's very similar to the Amazon Elastic Transcoder service.
+But perhaps we can do better..

 Something that's very important when working with Lambda, is to _always_ performance test your functions.
 Or in other words, always make sure that a Lambda function has the _optimum_ memory size configured.

 This is important, because when you choose a higher memory setting, AWS will also give you an equivalent CPU boost!
-And this will usually positively impact the function's runtime duration--which means we can save costs.
+And this will (usually) positively impact the Lambda function's runtime duration--which means we can save costs.

 > In general, a Lambda function's **memory** and **duration** are the main factors that affect its costs.